Back agenda

 Around Sainte-Colombe

 Very few details of Jean de Sainte-Colombe's life are known to us.
 Yet he is one of the most eminent violists of all time, and his contribution to the evolution of the viola da gamba and its repertoire has been considerable.
 We can be sure that, without him, the viol would not be what it is today: one of the leading instruments of early music, with an extraordinary repertoire.
-We owe him the use of spun strings (replacing bare gut) for the lower strings, and the addition of the seventh string, which gives the instrument its depth and that characteristic low, resonant color.
+We owe him the use of spun strings (replacing bare gut) for the lower strings, and the addition of the seventh string, which gives the instrument its depth and that characteristic low, resonant tone.

 Sainte-Colombe spent his life far from the glitz and glamour of the court, but his influence in Parisian musical circles was great: he gave regular concerts at home, notably in the company of his two daughters, Françoise and Brigide, also violists.
-He was also a renowned pedagogue, whose pupils included Pierre Méliton, Jean Desfontaines, Jean Rousseau and the great Marin Marais.
+He was also a renowned pedagogue, whose pupils included Pierre Méliton, Jean Desfontaines, Jean Rousseau, and the great Marin Marais.

 He is also known to have frequented the luthier Nicolas Collichon, on rue de la Harpe, where Demachy and Dubuisson, other famous violinists, lived.
 It was Michel Collichon, son of Nicolas, who made the first seven-string bass viol in 1683 (now on display at the Cité de la Musique museum in Paris).